danieagle/adare-net/README.txt

 and most changes are or new subprograms and packages or just changing internal parts without changing the visible API.

+The Adare_Net main lib types is relocatable (vulgo shared), static and staic-pic.

 Maintenance Status: Very Active.

 Adare_net is written in Ada2012 and C.